hannomalie/kotlin-companionvals/README.md

 And then I realized that it's not necessary to patch the compiler in order to make companion property members available for the enclosing instance: One can use an annotation processor and generate extension members, much easier.
-These delegates can be marked as inline, so that there's no runtime overhead compared to handwritten accessors at all.
+These delegates can be marked as inline, so that there's no runtime overhead compared to handwritten accessors at all (not yet done).